mscharstrom/nginx-redirect-guide/README.md

 ```

 **Done!**<br><br>
+Hope this guide has been helpful.<br>
-Please let me know if you have any questions in the comment section.
-Hope this guide helps you out!<br><br>
+Please let me know if you have any questions in the comment section. <br>

-*Most of the material in this guide comes from both these two references (huge thanks!):<br>
+*Most of the material in this guide comes from both these two references (huge thanks! :+1:):<br>
 [Stewright.me](https://www.stewright.me/2017/01/add-ssl-nginx-site-free-lets-encrypt/)<br>
 [dnsimple.com blog post](https://blog.dnsimple.com/2016/08/https-redirects/)<br>*